VEuPathDB/StaticContent/content/common/webinars/webinars.md

   <b>Date:</b> Wednesday July 10th, 2024<br>
   <b>Time:</b> 10AM US Eastern Time<br>
   <b>Registration:</b> <a href="https://attendee.gotowebinar.com/register/5801499876522979670" target="_blank">https://attendee.gotowebinar.com/register/5801499876522979670</a><br>
   <b>Details:</b> This webinar will focus on what is new in Release 68 of the VEuPathDB projects.
-We will discuss new data sets, demonstrate searches and features, and answer questions. -->
+We will discuss new data sets, demonstrate searches and features, and answer questions.
   </div>

+  <br><br>

   <!--